 In contrast, the average interest rate for a 30-year mortgage in August 2020 was 2.98%.
 That leads to a monthly payment of $1,682.
 With that, today’s home buyers are paying significantly higher monthly payments for similarly priced homes.

-Consumers facing higher prices can feel the pain in their wallets.
-When they want to purchase a big-ticket item, it’s easy to think twice when prices are through the roof.
+Consumers facing higher prices will likely reduce excess spending.
+When prices are through the roof, consumers will likely think twice before purchasing big-ticket items.
 As inflation rises, many consumers feel a lack of confidence in their ability to purchase major items, like a home or vehicle.

 As the costs of basic goods rise, inflation hits the budgets of fixed-income workers and retirees first.
 When on a fixed income, there’s little one can do about the rising costs except make sacrifices to impact your quality of life.

-Many are forced to make difficult choices as inflation rears its ugly head.
+Many are forced to make difficult choices as inflation rises.

 Like almost everything else, inflation is good in moderation.
 Although a low level of inflation is often good for an economy, high levels of inflation can make life more difficult for many.
-And the reality in our current economic climate is that inflation may get worse before it gets better.
+Though inflation is still rising, the recent slowdowns and improvements in the housing market are encouraging.

-As a home buyer, it’s unclear whether the demand for housing might be affected in the short term.
-But the decision to purchase a home doesn't always hinge on the housing market.
-If you’ve outgrown your home or want to take this major financial leap, it’s still possible to make homeownership a reality.
+As a home buyer, it’s still unclear whether the demand for housing might be affected in the coming months.
+However, the decision to purchase a home doesn't always hinge on the housing market.
+If you’ve outgrown your home or are looking to make a life change, it’s still possible to make homeownership a reality.

-Want to move forward with homeownership?
-Apply online now for initial approval and lock in your home loan interest rate now.
+Ready to start your home buying journey?
+Apply for initial approval online today and lock in your home loan interest rate now.